Stanford-BioE80/Stanford-BioE80.github.io/_docs/w5preclass.md

 The questions given are only study questions not homework to be graded.
 Talk about it all with your classmates, friends, or TAs, as you like.

-## Introduction |DNA read and write past, present, and future
+## Introduction - DNA read and write past, present, and future

 This week we will explore **What changes may arise via trends in DNA read and write tools may matter for the rest of our lives?**  We hope you will learn more about the core capacities for accessing and encoding DNA and also consider the quantitative pacing of how these tools are improving.
 Monday's pre-class material focuses mostly on DNA sequencing, whereas Wednesday's pre-class material focuses on DNA synthesis...